shawntabrizi/awesome-polkadot/bizdevbible.md

 One Core on the Polkadot Cloud can execute 1,500 transactions per second, which is approximately 4 billion transactions per month.
 We have seen applications easily execute nearly 10 million transactions in a month without an issue.

 The Polkadot Cloud will be the best place to onboard:
-- Existing businesses who want to migrate existing large volumes of traffic.
+- Businesses that want to migrate already existing large volumes of traffic.
 - Custom Web3 solutions, which gain access to low level building primitives.
 	- Privacy Chains
 		- Trusted Execution Environments (TEEs)